 (WordPress)

-ThemeForest offers nearly 35,000 premium themes and templates, 11,000 of which are for WordPress.
-As per WordPress stats, the most popular theme is Avada, which costs $60, and it has been bought over 324,351 times.
-X and Enfold are also part of the top three best-selling themes on ThemeForest.
+ThemeForest offers over 51,000 premium themes and templates, over 15,000 of which are for WordPress.
+As per WordPress stats, the most popular theme is Avada, which costs $60, and it has been bought over 680,000 times.
+The7 and BeTheme are also part of the top three best-selling themes on ThemeForest.

 (WinningWP, Envato)